Loading...

 The sensitive sounds of the music and the devotional movements of the dance allow you to honor and discover the most beautiful thing you know as a human being, Ananda, so that you can truly celebrate the happiness it carries.
 Ananda is the seat of your inner happiness and is connected to the love of your heart and the devotion to life that comes from it.
 The Sri Ananda Mantra is an ode to these blissful blessings of the spiritual heart of life, as expressed in this statement: “Life is the natural flow of longing to allow the light within you to nourish and heal you, to truly answer you, to bless you, to make you joyful, to free you from the darkness, and to be together, to live together, to be happy together, both with the resulting openness and with your true radiant nature.”

 The Sri Ananda Mantra is not intended to satisfy your need for happiness from the outside, but it offers you a way to indicate from within that you long to freely experience the precious and joyful wholeness of who you are.
 By repeating the mantra, you are expressing your longing and willingness to open yourself to the value of Ananda, beyond your self-needs and your tendency to want happiness as a form of success and achievement.
+With this mantra, you are first reverently saluting that depth within you, and then allowing light on and into it, giving that depth more experiential existence.
+The free translation of the Sri Ananda mantra is, “Oh my dear soul, source of essential bliss, when I consciously feel you and allow your brilliance, it fills me with inner peace all around.”
+When you are receptive to your soul, you feel much richer.
+Life and you, in short everything, is more beautiful because you are filled with the inner richness of peace, harmony and love.
+You are not so afraid anymore, but you want to let this infinite richness of love, peace and joy affect all your cells.
+Inner wealth means that you feel filled with the values of the deepest treasure or sweetest nectar from within you: Ananda.

 Track 1: Sri Ananda arati